 In August 2019, as a result of the Take 5 Matter, the Company provided a written indemnification claim notice to the sellers of Take 5 (the "Take 5 Sellers") seeking monetary damages (including interest, fees and costs) based on allegations of breach of the asset purchase agreement (the "Take 5 APA"), as well as fraud.
 In September 2019, the Take 5 Sellers initiated arbitration proceedings against the Company, alleging breach of the Take 5 APA as a result of the Company's decision to terminate the operations of the Take 5 business, and seeking monetary damages equal to all unpaid earn-out payments under the Take 5 APA (plus interest, fees and costs).
 In 2020, the Take 5 sellers amended their statement of claim to allege defamation, relating to statements the Company made to customers in connection with terminating the operations of the Take 5 business, and seeking monetary damages for the alleged injury to their reputation.
 The Company filed its response to the Take 5 Sellers' claims, and asserted indemnification, fraud and other claims against the Take 5 Sellers as counterclaims and cross-claims in the arbitration proceedings.
-The Company is currently unable to estimate the potential impact related to these arbitration proceedings, but the Company has retained outside counsel to represent the Company in these matters and intends to vigorously pursue the Company's interests.
-The arbitration hearing for this matter commenced in the first quarter of 2022 and re-commenced during the second quarter of 2022; however, the Company does not know when the Company will receive a decision from the arbitrator.
+In August 2022, the arbitrator made an interim award in favor of the Company.
+The Company is currently unable to estimate if or when it will be able to collect any amounts associated with this arbitration.